GSA/digitalgov.gov/content/posts/2013-08-08-military-onesource.md

 ---
+url: /2013/08/08/military-onesource/
 date: 2013-08-08 9:29:04 -0400
-title: 'Military OneSource'
+title: Military OneSource
 summary: 'Members of the military and their families now have access to&nbsp;Military OneSource on the go with the new Department of Defense&nbsp; mobile website Military OneSource.
 This app'
-authors: [michael-niedzwiecki]
+authors:
+  - michael-niedzwiecki
 categories:
   - Mobile
 tag: